 Further recordings on DECCA with Vladimir Ashkenazy include the 2009 release of a CD with French music for two pianos, and a 2011 release of a two-piano CD entitled Russian Fantasy, which includes transcriptions by Vovka Ashkenazy of Borodin's Polovetsian Dances, as well as Mussorgsky's Night on the Bald Mountain.
 A further two-piano recording, with music by Howard Blake, came out in 2013.
 Their two-piano concert activities have recently included performances in Italy, Switzerland, Turkey, and the UK, as well as seven tours of the Far East, the most recent being Japan in April/May 2016.
 Vovka Ashkenazy has also worked together with the Reykjavík Wind Quintet and has released two CDs with this ensemble on the Chandos and the Cryston (Japan) labels.

-Vovka Ashkenazy devotes much of his time to teaching.
+Vovka Ashkenazy devotes most of his time to teaching.
 He has given master classes in many countries, including China, Japan, South Korea, Europe and the United States.
 He was Professor of Piano at the Conservatoire Gabriel Fauré in Angoulême, France, from 1998 until 2007, when he moved to Switzerland.
-In addition to his post at the International Academy of Imola, after giving masterclasses there, and he also teaches on the Master of Advanced Studies in Performance and Interpretation at the Conservatory of Italian Switzerland (CSI) in Lugano, and at Kalaidos Musikhochschule in Zürich, and at the Tiziano Rossetti Academy in Lugano.
+He was given a teaching position in 2012 at the International Academy of Imola, after giving masterclasses there, and he also teaches on the Master of Advanced Studies in Performance and Interpretation at the Conservatory of Italian Switzerland (CSI) in Lugano, at the Kalaidos Musikhochschule in Zürich, and at the Tiziano Rossetti Academy in Lugano.

 Vovka Ashkenazy has contributed, through performances, to several charitable causes, including Action for Children and Cystic Fibrosis Trust in the UK, Telethon in Switzerland, and the Bridges Peace Foundation in Cambodia and the Philippines.
-He was made Honorary Artistic Adviser of the Guangzhou Opera House in November 2010, and he is Artistic Director of the Rina Sala Gallo International Piano Competition in Monza, Italy.
+He was made Honorary Artistic Adviser of the Guangzhou Opera House in November 2010, and in 2014 he became Artistic Director of the Rina Sala Gallo International Piano Competition in Monza, Italy.

 He currently resides in Ticino, Switzerland, with his family.

 Detailed CV here.